alankrantas/raspberrypi-pico-micropython-cookbook/game-of-life/README.md

 ## Conway's Game of Life on Raspberry Pi Pico - using SSD1306 OLED

-Here are two versions of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life), use or not use dual cores of the RP2040 processor.
-The dual-thread version speed is about 70% of the single core version.
+Here are two versions of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life), either use or not use dual cores of the RP2040 processor (which can be overclocked to 270 MHz).
+For the game calculation itself, the speed of the multicore version is about 60-70% of the single core version.

-The game board size can be adjust by setting the dot size to be drawn, however duo to memory limitation, the duo-thread version cannot go smaller than 3x3 dots (42x21 board).

 ## Parameters